Bentlybro/TaskSwitch/README.md

-# App Switcher
+# TaskSwitch

-App Switcher is an Electron-based application that allows users to quickly switch between open windows, manage tasks, and track time using a Pomodoro timer.
+TaskSwitch is an Electron-based application that allows users to quickly switch between open windows, manage tasks, and track time using a Pomodoro timer.

 ## Features